 Cutting an Onion:

-1. Cut the top and bottom, then cut in half
+- Cut the top and bottom, then cut in half

 Slice off and discard the top and bottom half-inch of the onion with a chef’s knife.
-Rest the onion on one of its cut ends and slice in half.
+Rest the onion on one of its cut ends and slice in half. - Peel the onion

 Peel off and discard the skin.

-3. Cutting an onion width wise, or against the grain, is for salads or if you are not cooking them.
+Tip: It’s easier to take the skin off of cut halves then the whole onion - Cutting an onion width wise, or against the grain, is for salads or if you are not cooking them.
 If you cook them they will break down easier and turn to mush.
 Cutting them width way is more for a salad.
 See below.

 This is for cutting onions you will not cook.
 You cut against the lines.

-1. Cutting an onion lengthwise, or with the grain, is for cooking.
+- Cutting an onion lengthwise, or with the grain, is for cooking.
 The onions will not break down when you cook them or turn to mush.
 See Below.

 This is for cutting onions you will cook.
 You cut with the lines.